PaulZC/F9P_RAWX_Logger/SOFTWARE.md

 We now need to install some libraries that are required by the RAWX_Logger_F9P code.

-### Adafruit GPS Library
+### SparkFun Ublox Library

-RAWX_Logger_F9P uses the Adafruit GPS library to parse the standard NMEA messages output by the F9P to set the M0's Real Time Clock (RTC).
+The Arduino code uses the [SparkFun Ublox library](https://github.com/sparkfun/SparkFun_Ublox_Arduino_Library) to communicate with the ZED-F9P over its UART and I2C ports:

+[F9P_RAWX_Logger](https://github.com/PaulZC/F9P_RAWX_Logger/tree/master/Arduino/RAWX_Logger_F9P) uses the Ublox library to communicate with the ZED-F9P over UART only, minimising the number of connections between the ZED-F9P and the Adalogger.

+In [F9P_RAWX_Logger_I2C](https://github.com/PaulZC/F9P_RAWX_Logger/tree/master/Arduino/RAWX_Logger_F9P_I2C) all of the message configuration is done over I2C, leaving the UART port clear for the RAWX messages themselves.
+This has the significant advantage that the UBX message acknowledgements go over I2C instead of UART, meaning there is no chance of accidentally logging them with the RAWX data.

 Click on the Tools menu and then click "Manage Libraries".
 The Library Manager window will open.

-Use the filter text box to search for "Adafruit GPS".
-Hover over the line which says "Adafruit GPS Library" and click "Install".
+Use the library manager filter text box to search for "SparkFun Ublox".
+Hover over the line which says "SparkFun Ublox Library" and click "Install".

 ### RTCZero